sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 ```
 Эпоха        : 9
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Hooks for auxiliary files
+Short desc    : Hooks for auxiliary files
 URL          : http://tug.org/texlive/
-Лицензия     : LPPL 1.3
+License      : LPPL 1.3
-Описание     : This package auxhook provides hooks for adding stuff at the
+Descript     : This package auxhook provides hooks for adding stuff at the
              : begin of .aux files.
 ```